BetaNYC/NYC-CIF/Lessons/05-02-Workday.md

  - From the data universe you have created above, what are your Community District street condition descriptors?
  - What are the top five street condition issues per year?
- - Create a rolling 60 day map of street condition 311 service requests.
+ - Create a "realtime" 60 day map of street conditions.
  - Looking at seasonal street conditions, what can you tell?
 Is there a particular street condition that appears at a particular time of the year?
 If so, what is it?

 **Noise**